KooshaYeganeh/suse/README.md

 > My own open source software has also been added to this script.
 > Recommending documents to read about the requested software
 > Install and Remove Packages
+> Optimization of software search: It has been tried to reduce the sensitivity to upper and lowercase letters or having a dash or not having a dash in the search for software, etc., and if you know the name of the software, you can search or install it without any trouble. do.

 ## Install